Menu

 Butterflies

-Star of the week: Musa for being a go for it gorilla with his learning this week.
+Star of the week: Amelia for being a ‘go for it gorilla’ with using her phonics in her writing.

 Curriculum